 • Deliver care for a fraction of the cost of conventional “standard of care” treatment

 • Have the potential to keep many from ever needing surgery.

 • Reduce or eliminate our current opioid epidemic.

 Bold statements I know, but we need more healthcare providers with the courage to propel medicine forward and not hold patients back from their best health.
 So why have you not yet been presented this option by your primary care provider, Orthopedic surgeon, or other specialists you may have seen?
-Regenerative Medicine is a relatively new specialty so most conventionally trained medical providers in practice have had minimal exposure to what this field may be able
+Integrative Orthopedics is a relatively new specialty so most conventionally trained medical providers in practice have had minimal exposure to what this field may be able

 Other reports or news stories have been written for consumers.
-Few, if any, that I have read have been written from the perspective of a practicing physician in the specialty of Regenerative Medicine.
+Few, if any, that I have read have been written from the perspective of a practicing physician in the specialty of Integrative Orthopedics.
 Most are written by journalists casting a negative commentary because of reported negative, and in a few cases catastrophic, outcomes patients have experienced with experimental treatments in this growing field of medicine.
 This does not open eyes, educate, nor help evolve medicine, but rather works against it to maintain the status quo.
 The content in the pages ahead will be current, informative, and opposite of much of the news cycle – positive.

 You can start by reading this Consumers Guide where will teach you:

 • The basic science of Cellular Treatment and other Regenerative treatments.

 • How to spot red flags when searching for a practice

 • Common mistakes patients make when choosing a Integrative Orthopedics practice for their treatment.